Farahabad, Rudpey-ye Shomali: Population

 At the time of the 2006 National Census, Farahabad's population was 2,027 in 570 households, when it was a village in Rudpey-ye Shomali Rural District (Note: Renamed Farahabad-e Shomali Rural District) of the Central District.
 The following census in 2011 counted 2,027 people in 661 households, by which time the rural district had been separated from the district in the formation of Rudpey District.
 The 2016 census measured the population as 2,217 people in 762 households, when the rural district had been separated from the district in the formation of Rudpey-ye Shomali District and renamed Farahabad-e Shomali Rural District.
-It was the most populous village in its rural district.
+The village was the most populous in its rural district.

-After the census, Farahabad was elevated to the status of a city in 2017..
+Farahabad was converted to a city in 2018.